Dasharo/open-source-firmware-validation/docs/novacustom.md

     bootmenu in the Setup menu.
         * Change the bootorder in the Setup menu, read the firmware image with a custom bootorder and use this image to flash the device in the future.
-* Remember to **turn off any flash write protection** - DCU changes UEFI options by reading, modifying and writing back SMMSTORE.
+* Remember to use DCU to **turn off any flash write protection** in the firmware image used for testing using.
+Flashing the laptops can only be performed via the internal programmer.
+If any locks are present the flashing will fail.
 * Run tests with the target platform **powered on** and the target OS **booted**.
 * When adding a new laptop platform, make sure that `${OPTIONS_LIB}` is set to